What is the Wagner group, and who is Yevgeny Prigozhin? What to know about the Russian private military company

 Prigozhin is wanted by the FBI for "Conspiracy to Defraud the United States."
 The federal law enforcement agency is offering a $250,000 award for information leading to Prigozhin's arrest for allegedly overseeing the political and electoral interference of the St. Petersburg, Florida-based Internet Research Agency from 2014 to 2018.
 The agency, for which Prigozhin was the primary funder, worked to interfere with the 2016 U.S. presidential election, the FBI alleged.

-Prigozhin has criticized Russian military commanders as the country failed to make significant gains in Ukraine.
+Prigozhin openly and increasingly criticized Russia's top military commanders as the country failed to make significant gains in Ukraine.
 Meanwhile, he has positioned himself as a hero.

 "He knows that his key differentiator from the Kremlin propaganda is that level of criticism, level of honesty, you know, that things are not really going as well, and criticism sells," Stepanenko said.
 "And I think that that's the platform that he's really trying to advance on and solidify himself as a prominent figure in Russia."